-A great CX programme should make it easy for staff from any department to customise and configure their own visual analytics and reports to monitor, drill down, and analyze the customer information that is most relevant to their role and objectives.
+A great CX program should make it easy for staff from any department to customize and configure their own visual analytics and reports to monitor, drill down, and analyze the customer information that is most relevant to their role and objectives.

 A report by the Temkin Group agrees for long-term success, organizations should create a structure for enabling and coordinating a distributed set of customer experience capabilities aligned with company-wide goals and standards.
 I am a strong advocate for organization-wide engagement with CX capabilities and platforms that democratize the customer experience.

-Indeed, by devolving the operational aspects of a co-ordinated CX programme, and by enabling employees across a number of departments and functions with the necessary capabilities, a CX programme can be taken from good to great.
+Indeed, by devolving the operational aspects of a co-ordinated CX program, and by enabling employees across a number of departments and functions with the necessary capabilities, a CX program can be taken from good to great.

-As well as employees engaging with the customer experience programme, productivity can also be increased when organizations audit the programme by setting targets and KPIs to monitor employee’s performance.
+As well as employees engaging with the customer experience program, productivity can also be increased when organizations audit the program by setting targets and KPIs to monitor employee’s performance.
 When these pre-defined conditions are met, employees can be rewarded and receive recognition.
 Target setting can also help to highlight areas in need of extra training and upskilling to help staff improve.

 This increase in employee engagement for a business has been proven to result in reduced staff turnover, fewer recruitment costs, greater staff productivity and above all, a reduction in customer churn and satisfied customers.